Should my agent provide me with MVR’s?

 Employers

-Should Employers use a Driving Record Abstract?
+Should an Employer use a Driving Record Abstract instead of an MVR?

 If you have questions about what drivers & records will be acceptable on commercial or business insurance policies, please check out my article; Business Auto Insurance Driver Guidelines.